asyncnavi/asyncnavi/README.md

 ## Hi there 👋.

-- I am a full stack developer and high school student.
+I am a high school student and also working as a freelance full-stack developer(React and Django).
+-⚡I am available to convert your ideas 💡 into software.
+- To reach me email @ :
+- asyncnavi@gmail.com